7 Resume Editing Tips to Move Your Resume to the Top of the Stack

 While those numbers do a lot of the talking themselves, start each of your work history bullet points with a powerful action verb.
 Mix them up so that each bullet starts with something different (you don’t want to say “managed” over and over again).

-If you need help, Teal’s Resume Builder will weave metrics into your achievements and suggest strong action verbs to increase your impact.
+If you need help, Teal’s Resume Builder will weave metrics into your bullet points and suggest strong action verbs to increase your impact.

 3. Keep your resume concise and relevant